troiwill/minigrid-json/README.md

 Here, `_gen_grid` is similar to the original generate grid function.
 However, we ignore the width and height arguments since the description stores the width and height.
 The load function will place all world objects that were in the grid when it was saved.

+For more detailed usage, please look at the scripts in the `tests` directory.